KaiIkuta/StarspotMapping/README.md

 # StarspotMapping

-### The code to calculate the spotted flux is available as "macula.py" (version 0.0.0 released on 2023/10/27)
+### The code to calculate the spotted flux is available as "macula.py" (version 0.0.0 on 2023/10/27)

 ## Paper I